Fabiano Oliveira

 Fabiano Monteiro de Oliveira or also known as Fabiano Oliveira (born March 6, 1987, in Seropédica), is a Brazilian striker who most recently played for Birkirkara.

 Career

 Flamengo Youth Team

-Started since the time he played for the Juniores, Fabiano Oliveira won in Estádio da Gávea beyond the status of promise, he was titled "Carioca of the Year 2005".
-For good of the Indeed football team he played as part of the good performances player of the team, already fielded since 2004, however, as he was old enough to take part in the Juniores team he has strengthened the team led by Adílio and earned the Campeonato Carioca de Juniores of 2005.
+Beginning with his time in the Juniores squad, Fabiano Oliveira quickly rose beyond the status of a promising talent at Estádio da Gávea, ultimately earning the title of “Carioca of the Year 2005.”
+He had already been appearing for the senior team since 2004, contributing solid performances for the club.
+Still eligible for the Juniores side, he strengthened the squad coached by Adílio and helped lead them to victory in the 2005 Campeonato Carioca de Juniores.

 Flamengo

 By end of state competition, Oliveira was integrated to professional staff, and appeared in 26 matches in 2005, making four goals.
 The first, in a match against Tupi under the command of technical Celso Roth.

 Brazil U-18 and Renewal

 Later that year, Oliveira was to be convened by coach Renê Weber for the Brazil U-18, who contest the XXIII International Tournament of the Milk Cup and finally signed a contract with Flamengo until 2011, with an estimated salary of R$6 million.